pycom/pycom-documentation/content/tutorials/all/PoE.md

 ![](/gitbook/assets/PoE-NI.png)

-Before you use the PoE adapter for the first time, please make sure you follow the below instructions as failure to do so might damanage your devices!

 The PyEthernet module offers an optional onboard Power over Ethernet (PoE) power supply circuit.
 This means that you can power your hardware with only an ethernet cable coming from a power injector or PoE enabled Ethernet switch.
 However, since the PoE is non-isolated, you must adhere to the following warning!

 {{% hint style="danger" %}}